 - Expert opinion: We will not hesitate to ask for a second opinion.
 We consult with other industry insiders when assessing potential fakes to ensure the highest possible level of scrutiny.

 With the number of fake bottles on the market rising and with counterfeiting methods getting ever more advanced there is a chance that a fraudulent bottle might mistakenly be listed in the auction.
-If you think that a bottle has been listed in our auction that is not genuine please contact us immediately and provide us with as much information on this as possible.
+If you think that a bottle has been listed in our auction that is not genuine please contact us immediately and provide us with as much evidence of your suspicions as possible.
+If you have purchased a bottle which you think may not be genuine, our Terms and Conditions allow a period of 14 days to raise suspicions with us.
 We are always happy to respond to enquiries of this nature and appreciate you bringing it to our attention.

 If you have any concerns about any bottle please contact us.